Hyperfoil/parse/README.md

 # Parse
-write regex-like patterns to build json from text files
+Use regex patterns to build json from text files

 ## Warnings
 * I use this to parse all the logs from a benchmark run but that doesn't mean the API is stable.
 * `Merge`, `Value`, and `Rule` enums have overlapping concerns and should probably be refactored.
 * `Value.NestLength` and `Value.NestPeerless` are not well tested
+* The result json from any factory is subject to change :)

 ## Examples